ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 experts in research computation itself.
 It is the skills, not the infrastructure, that is scarcest.

-The good news is that Compute Canada has a network of roughly 140 analysts available to enable science projects, many at the Ph.D. level.
-The bad news is that the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity computing and storage hardware - to the extent that many of those expert analysts spend most of their time answering basic help-desk questions or performing fairly basic administrative duties on those systems.
+The good news is that the Compute Canada federation has a network of roughly 200 computational experts, many of the Ph.D. level, available to directly enable science projects.
+The bad news is that the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity computing and storage hardware - to the extent that many of those expert analysts spend most of their time answering basic help-desk questions or performing routine operational duties for those systems.

 ## What should today’s R&D computing support focus on?